Meeds-io/whitepaper/en/4-xeeds.md

-# 4. Xeeds - WoM Citizens
+# 4. Xeeds - The Citizens

 ## 4.1.
-Decentralized and self-sovereign models
+Self-sovereign Identity

 We recognize privacy as a fundamental human right and empower users to own their data.